liviocali/SHub/README.md

   `singularity run --app sim_usr OptSim.simg 0 10`

 - **lut / lut_usr**\
-Build the photon look-up-table using the output created by running the simulation.
+Build the photon look-up-table using the output created by running the simulation with a SiPM efficiency of 39%.
 Herefore, voxel number '0' needs to have been processed and the respective root file `OptSim_00000000.root` has to be present in `output/root_files/`.

-  `singularity run --app lut OptSim.simg`
+  `singularity run --app lut OptSim.simg 0.39`

   And in case the simulation was run with user defined statistics and voxel geometry:

-  `singularity run --app lut_usr OptSim.simg`
+  `singularity run --app lut_usr OptSim.simg 0.39`

 ### 6. Output
 After running the optical simulation, log and error files will appear in `output/log_files/` and root files will appear in `output/root_files/`.